The Wild Thornberrys Movie: Score

-The score was released on April 8, 2003, from Silverline Records, and includes the theme song "Bridge to the Stars", music by Randy Kerber (who composed the additional music for the score) and J. Peter Robinson, with lyrics by Maribeth Derry and performed by Tracey Amos and Lisa McClowry.
+The score was released by Silverline Records on April 8, 2003, and includes the theme song "Bridge to the Stars", which was composed by Randy Kerber (who composed the additional music for the score) and J. Peter Robinson, with lyrics by Maribeth Derry and performed by Tracey Amos and Lisa McClowry.
 The album is currently out of print.

 Crossover sequel

 A crossover sequel featuring characters from Rugrats (another series from Klasky Csupo), titled Rugrats Go Wild, was released on June 13, 2003.